nrfconnect/sdk-nrf/doc/nrf/ug_nrf5340.rst

 The |NCS| supports Bluetooth Low Energy and NFC communication on the nRF5340 SoC.

 See the `nRF5340 Product Specification`_ for more information about the nRF5340 SoC.

-:ref:`zephyr:nrf5340dk_nrf5340` gives an overview of the nRF5340 PDK support in Zephyr.
+:ref:`zephyr:nrf5340dk_nrf5340` gives an overview of the nRF5340 DK support in Zephyr.

 Network core
 ============